ltakouay18/star_wars/README.md

 In this project I am analyzing Star Wars movies data to determine which film, according to Americans is the best of the franchise.
 ***
-I will be using star_wars.csv file, but will focus on 8 relevant columns:
+I will be using the star_wars.csv file, but will focus on 8 relevant columns:

 * RespondentID — An anonymized ID for the respondent (person taking the survey)
 * Gender — the respondent's gender